nice-game-hints/template/README.md

 ## background.jpg
 You can add a file named `background.jpg` in the root folder of you guide.
 That image will be used as the background image of the guide.

+## Examples?
+Browse the [Nice Game Hints repository](https://github.com/nice-game-hints) for examples.
+The Deponia guides are great to start with!

 # Publishing the guide
 Please create [an issue](https://github.com/nice-game-hints/template/issues) to this repository about publishing and I will help you with it.